wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 ] );
 ```

-Each post field is treated as a normal Meta Box field (see here for full list of [field settings](/field-settings/)).
+Each post field is treated as a normal Meta Box field (see here for the full list of [field settings](/field-settings/)).

 So, to make the post title required, you can do like this: